Witivio/vas-documentation/src/en/articles/tools/active_learning.md

     return (3).
 -   the chatbot can also list users' choices during Active Learning (4).

-::: tip Note !
+::: tip 💾
-💾 Don't forget to save changes!
+Don't forget to save changes!
 :::